KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 .. note::

-   If your computer is at the lower end of CPU and RAM requirements, you should use both the Preview Resolution and :ref:`Proxy <proxy_clips_tab>` features to help reduce preview lag.
+   If your computer is at the lower end of CPU and RAM requirements, you should use both the :ref:`Preview Resolution <preview_resolution>` and :ref:`Proxy <proxy_clips_tab>` features to help reduce preview lag.

 Non-KDE Desktops
 ----------------